chrispepper1989/GitVssInterop/README.md

 in the important place.

-Where GIT_COMMENT is "git log --pretty=format:"%h %s" --no-merges -n 3"
+Where GIT_COMMENT is *"git log --pretty=format:"%h %s" --no-merges -n 3"*

-This way the VSS comment is basically just a summary of your git comments, flavoured with the formal needs of the comment This is by far the area that needs the most editing that is not currently easily done. *TODO* move comment into a function
+This way the VSS comment is basically just a summary of your git comments, flavoured with the formal needs of the comment This is by far the area that needs the most editing that is not currently easily done. *(TODO move comment into a function)*

-In my case there is 0 requirement for anything other then the TGR number, hence the lack of work
+In my case there is zero requirement for anything other then the TGR number, hence the lack of work

 **NOTE** yes its currently geared for TGR, feel free to modify